LeungZ9/angular-echarts-lite/README.md

 <lz-chart  config= theme=? instance=? unwatch></lz-chart>
 ```

-You can find all possible attribute for the directive in the table below:
+You can find all possible attributes for the directive in the table below:

 Attribute  | Usage
 ---        | ---